 Brickman is a complicated character.
 Though she reportedly had full intention of seducing “wiseguys” to get what she wanted (she admired Virginia Hill, Bugsy Siegal’s girlfriend) she was also the victim of violence at their hands.
 According to The Los Angeles Times, Brickman was gang-raped, beaten, and threatened by the men that she associated with.
 She chose not to be protected by the federal government after her time as an informant and even gave public interviews following the release of Carpenter's book.

 As for Lawrence, Mob Girl is just one of several she's attached to following her turn as Raven in this year's Dark Phoenix.
-She's set to portray Elizabeth Holmes, alleged Silicon Valley scammer, in the upcoming film Bad Blood, and will reportedly star in a drama from theatre director Lila Neugebauer.
+She's set to portray Elizabeth Holmes, alleged Silicon Valley scammer, in the upcoming film Bad Blood, and will reportedly star in a drama from theater director Lila Neugebauer.
 She was previously attached to Lynsey Addario biopic with Steven Spielberg though it's unclear the status of the film.